commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### SSH Tunnelling

-In addition to direct database connections, PgManage can also connect to database servers via an SSH tunnel.
+In addition to direct database connections, Audax Data Manager can also connect to database servers via an SSH tunnel.
 This feature is useful when the database server is not directly accessible, but can be accessed via an intermediate SSH server host.
 To use SSH tunneling toggle the corresponding switch and enter the SSH credentials for the intermediate host.

 ### Testing and Saving the Connection